 Inter-company dividends paid between New Zealand resident companies are exempt where there is 100% common ownership.

 Dividends from a foreign company

-New Zealand’s Controlled Foreign Company (CFC) and Foreign Investment Fund (FIF) regimes apply to tax equity investments in foreign companies.
-See Income determination in New Zealand's individual tax summary for a summary of these rules.
+New Zealand’s controlled foreign company (CFC) and foreign investment fund (FIF) regimes apply to tax equity investments in foreign companies.
+See Income determination in the Individual tax summary for a summary of these rules.

 A dividend derived by a company resident in New Zealand from a foreign company is treated as exempt income unless it is: